codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 max-width="70%"
 %}

-Using the list of shortcuts at the right-hand side of the screen, click *Add Applications*.
+Using the list of shortcuts at the left-hand side of the screen, select *Applications*.

 {% include image.html
 lightbox="true"